Talking about sex and chemotherapy

 This page has information on talking about how chemotherapy can affect your sex life.
 It includes

 If you are worried that chemotherapy might affect your sex life, it is important to talk to your doctor or cancer specialist nurse before your treatment starts.
 They will be able to tell you

 - The general side effects to expect from your treatment

 - How the side effects might affect your sex life

-If you would like to talk to someone outside your own friends and family, look at the general organisations page for counselling and information organisations.
-There are details of organisations that help with relationships and sexuality issues.
+As well as talking to your own doctor or nurse, you or your partner can contact an organisation that helps with relationships and sexuality issues.
 Some of these organisations have factsheets that they can send to you.
 To find out more about counselling look in our what is counselling section.

 Question about cancer?
 Contact our information nurse team